mrossini-ethz/parseq/README.md

 (vector subexpression)
 ```
 Succeeds if the current item in the sequence is a list/string/vector and its content matches the subexpression.
-Returns a list with the subexpression result.
+Returns a list enclosing the subexpression result.

+Note: In the future, this subexpression result may be returned without the enclosing list.

 ## Rule arguments
 Often, rules are similar to each other.
 For example